Boca Raton News

-The Boca Raton News, owned by the South Florida Media Company, was the local community newspaper of Boca Raton, Florida.
-The paper began publication December 2, 1955, with a startup circulation of 1200, published by Robert and Lora Britt, and edited by Margert Olsson.
-Initially a weekly publication, it later began daily operation.
+The Boca Raton News, owned by the South Florida Media Group, was the local community newspaper of Boca Raton, Florida.
+The paper began publication on December 2, 1955, published by Robert L. and Lora S. Britt, and edited by Margert Olsson with a startup circulation of 1,200.
+In 1990, the Boca Raton News reported having 40,000 subscribers.
+Initially a weekly publication, it later began daily operation in 1986.
+However, by late 2008, the Boca Raton News scaled-back from publishing five times a week to thrice-weekly.
+The print publication ceased altogether in August 2009 and the agency initially continued on as an online-only news outlet.